Is the following you? You want to start sewing clothes (or costumes or cosplay) for yourself, but you don’t know where to start.

 Look for a pattern that has only a few pieces for your first attempt.
 For example, if you want to make a shirt, find a pattern that is marked easy, and doesn’t need buttons or zippers.
 Or, be prepared to also get a button or zipper, if you choose something that requires it.

-However, most shirts require 2 sleeves, a front, a back and probably a neck facing.
+The most simple shirt will require 2 sleeves, a front, a back and probably a neck facing.
 (Which may also require interfacing).

 A pillow cover will have 2 pieces (front and back).